 St. Petersburg has a livability score of 84/100 and is ranked #14 in Florida and #427 in the USA.
 Clearly, St. Petersburg is doing something right, as this score ranks well above the average of most cities.
 St. Petersburg also ranks in the top 10 percent of all cities, which is no small feat!
 Based on the scores for each individual category, St. Petersburg has received high marks for cost of living (A+), education (B-) and housing (A+).
 On a less positive note, St. Petersburg does not have favorable scores for the following: crime (F).
 If we take a look at the data, we can find out why.

-Location, location, location - possibly the three most important words in your search for a new place to live.
-Fortunately, in St. Petersburg, there is no shortage of amazing local amenities and interesting things to do.
-Some of the interesting things to do and attractions include: Salvador Dali Museum, Tropicana Field, and The Pier Aquarium.
+Location, location, location - those 3 words empasize the significance of the location of any property and are possibly the three most important words in your search for a new place to live.
+Fortunately, in St. Petersburg, there are an abundance of amazing local amenities and other interesting things to do.
+These include grocery stores, coffee shops, places to eat and parks.
+Here are some of the more popular things to do in St. Petersburg: Salvador Dali Museum, Tropicana Field, and The Pier Aquarium.